 - Required libraries

 Unlike other programmable circuit boards, Arduino does not need separate hardware called programmer to load the code.
-You can simply load the required code by using a USB cable.
-Moreover, as the IDE uses an easier version of C++.
-So you can easily learn to program it.
+You can load the necessary code by using a USB cable.
+Moreover, as the IDE uses a more accessible version of C++.
+So you can quickly learn to program it.

 But as it is not a computer, it does not have an operating system.
 Therefore, code is executed as per the firmware’s interpretation.